Aged care costs if you entered care before 1 July 2014

 Opting in to the new 1 November 2025 fee arrangements

-You can opt in to the 1 November 2025 fee arrangements at any time, even while you are receiving care in an aged care home.
-It is important to get financial advice before you make this decision as once the change has happened, it cannot be reversed.
+You can opt in to the 1 November 2025 fee arrangements at any time, including when moving from one aged care home to another or while receiving care in an aged care home.
+It’s important to get financial advice before you make this decision; once the change has happened, it can’t be reversed.

 If you do not submit this form, you will keep your current fee arrangements.
 You can still opt in to the new arrangements later, if you decide to.